 A New Network at Queen Mary: Staff Disability Network

-Queen Mary is in the process of establishing a Staff Disability Network to support disabled staff and promote disability equality at Queen Mary.
+Queen Mary has recently (August 2020!) established a Staff Disability Network to support disabled staff and promote disability equality at Queen Mary.
 The Network will enable staff to share experiences, information and best practice, offer peer support, and influence positive change for disabled people at Queen Mary.

 Although around 19% of working age adults are thought to be disabled in the UK, only 3.5% of Queen Mary staff have disclosed having a disability (as of 2016/2017).
 Disabled people can face a variety of challenges entering and progressing in the workplace, from the accessibility of buildings, technologies and ways of working to the stigma surrounding many mental and physical health conditions and impairments.